-Marijuana And Opioids; Which Drug Is Safer?
+Marijuana And Opioids: Which Drug Is Safer?

-The debate heats up between two chemical substances; marijuana and opioids.
-Which drug is the most dangerous, claims the most lives and causes the most health issues?
+The debate heats up between two chemical substances: marijuana and opioids.
+Which drug is the most dangerous, claims the most lives, and causes the most health issues?

 Many people believe that prescription painkillers are more dangerous than marijuana.
 After all, one needs a prescription from a doctor to get opioid painkillers to use them legally and they are very effective at killing pain.
 Now, with the legalization of marijuana in many states, opioids have to be more lethal.